/

 The Staff

-• Albus Dumbledore: Mark Rylance
+• Albus Dumbledore: John Lithgow

 • Severus Snape: Paapa Essiedu

-(Casting confirms the show is leaning into Snape's younger age—early 30s—as written in the books)
+(Casting confirms the show is leaning into Snape's younger age, early 30s, as written in the books)

 • Minerva McGonagall: Janet McTeer